If you want to go quickly, go alone. If you want to go far, go together. —African proverb

 One of the great challenges in convincing students of the importance and usefulness of study groups is overcoming biases they bring into the room from past experiences.
 Successful students may fear that study groups will “dumb down” the course, and that having to work with slower students will adversely affect their grade point average.
 Less successful students may resist opening up to study groups because they are afraid of having their struggles exposed—it is harder to hide their failures in a small group than in the whole-class setting.

-The good news is that there is one solution to all those biases—the creation of a unified classroom culture dedicated to genuine learning for everyone in the room.
-The fact that such a simple, authentic purpose for school exists appeals to students of all backgrounds.
-It is, in the end, what can bring them all together.
+The good news is that there is one solution to all those biases—the creation of a unified classroom culture dedicated to self-directed learning for everyone in the room.
+The idea that such a simple, authentic purpose for school exists appeals to students of all levels of success.
+It is, in fact, what can bring them all together.

 Group discussions reveal multiple perspectives on any topic and expose a richer, more multifaceted view than when a students learn alone.
 If they are exposed to more complexity, their learning tends to be deeper and more resilient.